tthvan/ML-Classifying-Tech-Startups-for-Partnership/README.md

 ---

-### 5. Gender of Founders is Not a Decisive Factor in the Multivariate Model
+### 5. Gender of Founders is Not a Decisive Factor

 - The percentage of female founders shows strong association with the target variable when considered alone.
 - However, once other variables (technology, funding, geography, business model) are included, its effect is no longer statistically significant.

 **Interpretation:**
-In this specific study, gender composition does not independently drive selection once core strategic and structural factors are taken into account, even though male leaders dominate the dataset.
+In this specific study, gender composition does not independently drive selection once core strategic and other factors are taken into account, even though male leaders dominate the market.

 ---

-### 6. Hubs and Ecosystems Provide Indirect Advantages
+### 6. Hubs and Ecosystems Have Indirect Advantages

 - Hubs like Frankfurt/Darmstadt host large concentrations of startups and act as important innovation centers.
 - The Karlsruhe AI hub shows a large coefficient but becomes statistically unstable once direct technology features are added.